When your blog is small, switching to a new video player is no big deal.

 - You can set the buttons and forms to appear at the beginning, middle, or end, and you can choose whether the viewer has to act on them or not

-- LeadPlayer is smart enough to know not to show a Call to Action to someone who’s already seen it, without filtering them out of the target list for OTHER calls to action
+- LeadPlayer is smart enough to know not to show a Call to Action to someone who’s already seen it, without filtering them out of the target list for OTHER call to actions

 - You can tell the plugin to override your individual buttons and forms, and point all of your videos to the same offer (if you’re running a promotion on a particular day, for example)

 And that isn’t even all of it.
 Pretty cool, right?